 Depending on its content and purpose, a message may lose its value after a certain amount of time.
 When a producer creates a message, it can set an expiration value in the message header.
 If it does not, the header value remains empty and the message never expires.

 ActiveMQ discards any expired messages from its queues and topics rather than delivering them, and consumer code is expected to disregard any message that remains unprocessed after its expiration.

-Persistence is a characteristic of a message.
-It’s defined in the JMS spec and isn’t unique to ActiveMQ.
 ActiveMQ messages are persistent by default, but you can configure persistence on a per-message or per-producer basis.
-When you send a persistent message, the broker saves the message to the message store on disk before attempting delivery.
+When you send a persistent message, the broker saves the message to disk before attempting delivery.
 If the broker were to crash at that point, a copy of the message would remain and the process of sending the message could recover when the broker restarted.
-A non-persistent message, on the other hand, exists only in the broker’s memory and would be lost in an event that caused the broker to restart.
+A non-persistent message, on the other hand, usually exists only in the broker’s memory and would be lost in an event that caused the broker to restart.

-Properties function similar to headers, and provide a way of adding optional metadata to a message.
-ActiveMQ supports some properties that are defined in the JMS specification, and also implements some properties that aren’t part of the spec.
+Properties provide a way of adding optional metadata to a message.
+ActiveMQ supports some properties that are defined in the JMS spec, and also implements some properties that aren’t part of the spec.